-- is Assistant Treasurer of the Board.
+- is Acting Treasurer of the Board.
 She has been an accountant at Euclidean Capital, LLC since 2010, having previously worked in another family office, Ivor & Co.
 Much of her professional life was spent working in non-profits, including 20 years at The Brick Presbyterian Church as accountant and then Church Administrator.
 She followed that with a period in Florence, Italy doing freelance accounting work for American companies and organizations.
 She has a BS degree from Nebraska Wesleyan University and an MS degree from Columbia University, both in economics.

 - is an independent consultant specializing in contemporary art.
 In 2006 she launched her own company, Les Arts Lulu.
 LLC.
 Her background is financial (Black Rock Financial Management, Sumitomo-Mitsui, and Dexia Bank).
 She earned a BBA, Finance, from The Lubin School of Business (Pace University), and an MA, Art Business, from Sotheby's Institute Of Art (University Of Manchester).
 She has served on various non-profit committees in New York City focusing on art and education.
 She has lived in Kenya, teaching school in Nairobi.

 Blanche Goble Mansfield

 - has worked at The Nightingale-Bamford School from 1981 until the present, and since 1985 as Head of the Lower School.
 During that time, she has been responsible for 225 students from kindergarten to fourth grade and 25 faculty members with whom she works on curriculum and professional development.
 From 2000 to the present, she serves as a member of the Board of Trustees of the American Community School at Beirut, Lebanon.
 Prior to her professional career, Blanche attended Smith College in Massachusetts, where she received an A.B in American Studies, and she later took graduate courses at Bank Street College of Education in New York City.